Michael Morrissey is a writer and journalist from Fort Wayne. He attended South Side High School and Northwestern University.

 After Robert Stark purchased Waynedale’s newspaper in 2000 he called a friend and asked him to write a column about alcoholism.
 The friend was skeptical that the column would last more than a few months for a lack of interest.
 Ten years later The Waynedale News has changed ownership and “Here’s

-Our in-house staff members work with community members and our local writers to find, write and edit the latest and most interesting news worthy stories.
-Their responsibilities also include working on additional Waynedale community projects such as collecting historical information / items, events,
+Our in-house staff works with community members and our local writers to find, write and edit the latest and most interesting news worthy stories.
+Their responsibilities also include working on additional Waynedale community projects such as collecting historical information / items, events, advertising

 At the age of three, Jim Schindler was put into St. Vincent’s Villa, a Catholic orphanage.
 After he finished the fifth grade, he was placed in a foster home along with his brother, where they were terribly mistreated.
 In spite of his unhappy poverty stricken childhood, he managed to maintain